Rules and regulation

 - You and your host family must fill out and sign the au pair contract provided by the Danish Agency for Labour Retention and International Recruitment.

-- The application for an au pair permit takes approximately 2 - 3 months (up to 12 weeks).
+- The application for a work permit takes approximately 1 - 3 months.
 It has to be arranged before you come to Denmark.

 Length of stay

 Maximum 24 months from the issuing of the residence permit.
-It can exceed neither the duration of your au pair contract nor the point at which the youngest child living in the family turns 18.
+It cannot exceed the neither the duration of your au pair contract nor the point at which the youngest child living in the family turns 18.

-You are the one who is responsible to pay visa fee, which is 1.500 - 1.850 DKK depending on
+You are the one who is responsible to pay Embassy fee, which is aprox.
+1.500 DKK.

 - If you wish to stay in Denmark with a new host family, then the new host family is obliged to pay for your trip home (to your country of origin or previous country of residence).